Experimental realization of universal quantum gates and six-qubit entangled state using photonic quantum walk: Conclusion

 \section{Conclusion}

 In this work we have report the experimental demonstration of realizing universal set of quantum gates using photonic quantum walk.
 In the scheme, multiple qubits were encoded using polarization and paths degree of freedom of single photon and universal quantum gates were implemented with 100\% success probability, and high fidelity.
 The fidelity of each gate operations were characterized by performing quantum state tomography in room temperature setting.
 For a two-qubit and three-qubit system, the first qubit is encoded with polarization state of photon and path information was used for encoding other qubits.
 For the six-qubit system an entangled photon pairs from SPDC process was used to source two three-qubit modules and realize full six-qubit GHZ state.
 In the scheme only one photon is involved to realize two-qubit and three-qubit system.
 Not invoking direct photon-photon interaction has resulted in very high fidelity quantum gate operations.
 This also makes all the gates operation a definite realization.
 Fidelities directly accounts for experimental inaccuracies involved in the process.
 We have demonstrated that some of the two-qubit gates, C-NOT between path qubits, are easily realizable in the scheme compared to other approaches.
+This quantum walk based quantum computing scheme can be extended to other photonic degrees of freedom—such as frequency, time-bin, and orbital angular momentum—using hybrid encoding strategies.
+This flexibility enables scalable and high-dimensional quantum photonic architectures.
 This experimental demonstration reporting the long standing theoretical proposal of realizing quantum gates using quantum walks indicates a promising progress towards using photonic quantum walk for quantum computing.
 It also provides a general framework for photonic quantum computing in room temperature setting using lesser number of photons in combination with path and other degree of freedom of photons.